Mariana E. Kersh

 - Assistant Professor, University of Illinois, Department of Mechanical Science and Engineering, 2014 - 2020 (100%)

-- Mechanical properties of musculoskeletal tissues, joint movement, imaging, structure-function relationships.
+- Primary interest: Mechanical properties of musculoskeletal tissues, joint movement, imaging, structure-function relationships.
 Bone and joint diseases such as osteoporosis and osteoarthritis significantly impact the quality of life of those afflicted, and impose a personal and societal financial burden.
 Relating the structural and mechanical properties of musculoskeletal tissues to their function can help increase our understanding and therefore the treatment of bone and joint diseases.
 We explore the structure and organization of biological materials using clinical-level medical images.
 By doing so, we can link architecture to functional outcomes – such as survivability and strength derived from novel experimental techniques.
 We also use the finite-element method to answer those questions that are difficult to do so experimentally.

 - Computation and Applied Math